ahegazy/muslimKit/README.md

 # muslimKit
 Muslim kit project ..
-A mobile [Android/IOS] app that provides muslim with his azkar during the day and A json source for the Azkar ..
+A mobile [Android/IOS] app that provides muslim with his azkar and prayer times during the day  and A json source for the Azkar ..

 ## Stack
 - Vuejs